bangnokia/ping2me-docs/docs/bots/create-a-bot.md

 - Type a name for your bot
 - Click `Bot` on the left menu
 - Click `Add Bot` button
-- Click `Copy` button to copy the token and paste it to the Credential field on Ping2me
+- Click `Copy` button to copy the token and paste it to the Credentials field on Ping2me